Prajan2910/PwC-Power-BI-Job-Simulation/README.md

 Prajan Kannan Power BI Task 3.pbix

-This Power BI file contains visualizations and dashboards focused on Key Performance Indicators (KPIs).
+These Power BI files contain visualizations and dashboards focused on Key Performance Indicators (KPIs).
 It showcases how KPIs are tracked and reported to measure business performance.

-File includes analyses and visualizations aimed at providing insights into customer behavior, preferences, and trends.
-It demonstrates how data can be used to gain a deeper understanding of customer dynamics.
+Files include analyses and visualizations aimed at providing insights into customer behavior, preferences, and trends.
+They tend to demonstrates how data can be used to gain a deeper understanding of customer dynamics.

 ## Usage